LagoVista/docs/guides/generalconsiderations.md

 **Recommendation:**

-Follow along using a manual and/or other information you have about the devices and infrastructe that you are going to use in your IoT Solution(s).
+Follow along using a manual and/or other information you have about the devices and infrastructure that you are going to use in your IoT Solution(s).